nielsonm236/NetMod-ServerApp/README.md

 all these settings through a power cycle.
 Any Relay settings you make are also saved through a power cycle.

+Three configurations of the firmware are available.
+They allow the Network Module to have a) 16 outputs (to drive 16 relays), or b) 8 outputs / 8 inputs, or c) 16 inputs.
+All three are included in the file set in binary form for immediate programming into your device.
+If you want to manipulate the source code the selection of the configuration is available in the uipopt.h file.

 Tested with:
 - Firefox 77.0.1 64bit
 - Chrome 83.0.4103.106 64bit